dialpad/dialtone/apps/dialtone-documentation/docs/components/icon.md

 <div class="d-d-grid d-gg24 d-g-cols3 md:d-g-cols1">

-To change the icon, modify the 'name' prop to your desired icon.
-Explore the [Icon Catalog](/design/icons/#icon-catalog) for options.
+To change the icon, modify the `name` prop to your desired icon.
+Explore the [Icon Catalog](/design/icons/) for options.

 <div class="d-gc2">
 <code-well-header>